 For new users the studies interface in Sierra Chart can look quite daunting.
-This is especially true of information and option dense studies like market profile, volume by price and the Sierra Chart Footprint.
-Many new users end up having to jerry-rig their own footprints scraped from different sources, slap on some new paint and hope it will work well.
-As always, breaking things down and reverse engineering is a powerful learning experience and it is just as useful when it comes to making Sierra Chart work for you.
+This is especially true of option dense studies with lots of user information such as the market profile, volume by price and the Sierra Chart Footprint.
+Many new users end up having to jerry-rig their own footprints, scraped from different sources, slapping on some new paint and hoping that it works well.
+As always, breaking things down and reverse engineering is a powerful learning experience and it is just as useful when it comes to making the Sierra Chart work for you.

-The first part of this guide will take an existing footprint, break it down, understand the choices made in creating this footprint and see what result this gives us.
-This will be done intuitively with descriptions.
+The first part of this guide will take an existing footprint and break it down so that you can understand the different choices made when creating a footprint chart and its final results.
+This will be done intuitively with descriptions along the way.

-The second part of this guide will be much more linear and intended as a reference.
-It will go over the footprint study setting areas so we know where to focus most of our attention, and where to find all the ‘fiddly bits’ that add more quality of life features to your footprint.
+The second part of this guide will then be more linear and intended as a reference.
+It will go over the footprint study settings so we know where to focus most of our attention and where to find all the ‘fiddly bits’ that add more quality features to your footprint chart.

 NB: The footprint study in Sierra Chart is referred to as ‘Numbers Bars’

 I will start this guide by specifically addressing new traders who are also new to Sierra Chart.

 A usual pitfall for this group is that they first load up the footprint settings and attempt to assemble a chart that ‘looks good’.
 To put it another way – there is no intuition behind what data they want to draw from the market and how to organise it effectively for edge.
 In essence they are hoping the settings will ‘show’ them something with ‘edge’ straight out of the box.

 This creates two problems.
 The first is clear – disappointment and skepticism due to not finding footprint charts useful.
 Secondly, this mentality severely hinders effective and logical footprint construction from the ground up.
 This group usually finds the many choices within the settings overwhelming because they don’t know what to exclude from the footprint chart.